techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 :::image type="content" source="media/deploy-walkie-talkie-2.png" alt-text="Screenshot showing adding Walkie Talkie to the pinned apps list in the Add pinned apps pane." lightbox="media/deploy-walkie-talkie-2.png":::

 > [!NOTE]
-> Walkie Talkie must be pinned as one of the first 10 apps in the list.
+> If you're pinning more than 10 apps, Walkie Talkie must be added to one of the first 10 slots in the list.

 #### F license: Use the Tailored frontline app experience to pin Walkie Talkie and other apps to Teams